aya-94/Hotel-Project/README.md

 # Hotel-Project

-A project I've been working on SheCodes, been adding the JS only recently.
+A project I've been working on in SheCodes.

 link to watch => https://aya-94.github.io/Hotel-Project/